 The Portfolio's shares are currently sold only to insurance company separate accounts in connection with Contracts issued by Equitable Financial Life Insurance Company ("Equitable Financial") or other affiliated or unaffiliated insurance companies and to The Equitable 401(k) Plan.
-Shares also may be sold to other investors eligible under applicable federal income tax regulations.
-Class K shares of the Portfolio are sold only to certain group annuity plans.
+Shares also may be sold to other portfolios managed by EIM that currently sell their shares to such accounts and to other investors eligible under applicable federal income tax regulations.
+Class K shares may be sold only to other portfolios of the Trust and certain group annuity plans.